lemade3k-ironhack/asku/README.md

 - a group has a dashboard with information about the group and a movie section (preview)
 - a member can see a movie index page
-- a member can sort or filter movies
 - a member can see details of a movie
-- a member can rate a movie with stars

 ### Nice to have
 - profile: